FIRE-Phoebe/Gas_Price_analysis/README.md

   <img src='Resources/images/var_table.PNG' width=550, height=550>

 #### Measure Metrics:
 - R-squared Score: Residual squared score that efers to the coefficient of determination.
-It tells how well the unknoen samples will be predicted by model.(The best is 1.0, can be negative)
+It tells how well the unknown samples will be predicted by model.(The best is 1.0, can be negative)
 - MAE: Mean absolute error; the average of absolute errors off all the data points in the given dataset.
 - MSE: Mean squared error; the average of the squares of the errors of all the data points in the given dataset.
 - MAE*: Median of all the errors in the given dataset. (it's robust to outliers)